Gender Pay Gap

 We recognise that we are one of the minority of organisations in the UK that consistently has a gender pay gap in favour of women.
 The ideal situation is to be a workplace where there is a gender pay balance between male and female employees – i.e. zero pay gap.

-This page sets out further information explaining our most recent gender pay gap figures and also our plans to address the gap to help move us closer to where we want to be.
+This page sets out further information explaining our most recent gender pay gap figures and our plans to address the gap to address the gender pay difference.

 Gender pay is a high level snapshot of pay within an organisation and shows the difference between the average pay of the men and women in a workforce.
 Each organisation with 250 or more employees is required by law to publish its previous financial year’s gender pay gap information.